 Gateway Timeout Error

-There are two different situations where a 504 error can occur:
+There are two different situations where a 504 HTTP error can occur:

 Your application or website is behind a proxy service.
 You get the error 504 only while browsing a determined website.
 In this case, the site throwing the error does have a proxy server acting as a Firewall, Load Balancer, or CDN (Content Delivery Network).